vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/about-explorer/ex-ug-what-is-explorer.md

 # What is Nebula Explorer

 Nebula Explorer (Explorer in short) is a browser-based visualization tool.
-It is used with the Nebula Graph core to visualize interaction with graph data.
+It is used with the NebulaGraph core to visualize interaction with graph data.
 Even if there is no experience in graph database, you can quickly become a graph exploration expert.

 !!! enterpriseonly